github/training-kit/intermediate/index-extras.md

 $ git diff --color-words
 ```

 Diff, by default, performs comparisons on all modified files.
-If inspection of just a subset is called for, `diff` accepts a precise or wildcard filename or path as an option.
+If inspection of just a subset is called for, `diff` accepts a precise or wild-card filename or path as an option.

 ```shell
 # By specific file